Damianko135/Portfoliowebsite/README.md

 - **React**: v17.0.0 or higher
 - **MySQL**: v5.7 or higher

-## Setup Scripts for Linux and Windows
+## Setup Script

-You can set up the website on both Linux and Windows servers.
-Choose the appropriate setup script based on your system:
+You can set up the website on both Linux and Windows servers using the provided setup script.

 ### Linux Setup

-If you are using a Linux server, run the following commands:

-1. Ensure Git is installed:
+1. Clone this repository to your local machine:

     ```bash
-    sudo apt install git
-    ```

-2. Clone this repository to your local machine:

-    ```bash
     git clone -b Bash_Script --single-branch https://github.com/Damianko135/Portfoliowebsite.git || echo "Failed to clone repository"
     ```

-3. Navigate to the project directory:
+2. Run the setup script from the cloned directory:

     ```bash
-    cd Portfoliowebsite
+    bash Portfoliowebsite/Linux_Setup.sh || (sudo dpkg --configure -a && bash Portfoliowebsite/Linux_Setup.sh)
     ```

-4. Run the setup script:

-    ```bash
-    bash Linux_Setup.sh || (sudo dpkg --configure -a && bash Linux_Setup.sh)
-    ```

-5. After the setup script completes, open a web browser and visit `http://localhost:3000` to view the website.
+3. After the setup script completes, open a web browser and visit `http://localhost:3000` to view the website.

 ### Windows Setup

-For Windows servers, execute the following steps:

-1. Make sure Git is installed.
-If not, download and install it from the official website: [Git](https://git-scm.com/downloads).

-2. Clone this repository to your local machine:
+1. Clone this repository to your local machine:

     ```powershell
     git clone -b Bash_Script --single-branch https://github.com/Damianko135/Portfoliowebsite.git || echo "Failed to clone repository"
     ```

-3. Navigate to the project directory:
+2. Run the setup script from the cloned directory:

     ```powershell
     cd Portfoliowebsite
-    ```

-4. Run the setup script:

-    ```powershell
     .\Windows_Setup.ps1
     ```

-5. After the setup script completes, open a web browser and visit `http://localhost:3000` to view the website.
+3. After the setup script completes, open a web browser and visit `http://localhost:3000` to view the website.

-## Uninstallation Scripts
+### Uninstallation Scripts

 To uninstall the packages installed by the setup scripts and remove any associated software, you can use the provided uninstallation scripts: